 Barra Energy in Motion project

 This project extended the electric vehicle charging infrastructure on Barra and purchased a small seven-seat electric vehicle for the community.
 Funding was secured in 2018 and 2019 to install electric vehicle charging points at the new community hub at Garadh a’ Bagh a’ Tuath, in Northbay.
 The system is integrated with the site, which receives power from a 6kW wind turbine.
-Battery storage will increase the use of on-site renewable generation, and there is the potential for solar PV to be added at a later date.
+Battery storage will increase the use of on-site renewable generation, and there is the potential for solar photovoltaic (PV) panels to be added at a later date.

 Castlebay Marina facility block

 Solar PV, water efficient appliances and rainwater harvesting were incorporated into the new block that opened in 2019.
-4 ebikes, a storage container and battery storage linked to the solar PV have also been added.
+Four ebikes, a storage container and battery storage linked to the solar PV have also been added.
 An interpretation panel provides information.